AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection

-This work targets the problem of few-shot object detection.
-We carefully analyzed the characteristics of FSOD and presented that a general few-shot detector should: 1) explicitly decompose the processing of classification and localization; 2) fuse information from both subtasks for enhanced feature representations.
-Based on our observations, we proposed Adaptive Fully-Dual Network that performs two subtasks separately, involving feature representations, module reweighting, and decision making.
+This work targets the problem of few-shot object detection (FSOD).
+We carefully analyzed the characteristics of FSOD and presented that a general few-shot detector should: 1) explicitly decompose the process of category classification and localization; 2) utilize information from both subtasks for enhancing feature representations.
+Based on our observations, we proposed Adaptive Fully-Dual Network (AFD-Net) that performs two subtasks separately, involving feature representations, model reweighting, and state estimation.
 For the acquisition of enhanced features, we proposed a novel Adaptive Fusion Mechanism to guide the design of the feature extractor.
 Despite its simplicity, our approach achieved significant performance on multiple benchmarks, demonstrating its effectiveness and generalization ability.
-It is worth noting that, our proposed framework and feature fusion mechanism are general, thus can be potentially applied into other two-stage models, and the performance could be further improved with carefully designed architectures.
+It is worth noting that, our proposed framework and feature fusion mechanism are general and simple, thus can be potentially applied into other two-stage models, and the performance could be further improved with carefully designed architectures.